Blog Posts

 Pontianak City

-Pontianak is the largest city in Kalimantan which is located at the point of two major rivers: the Kapuas River and the Landak River meet.
-Some of the best places in the city are the Kadriyah Palace which is a former royal palace and the Pontianak State Museum which is a national museum and a great place to learn about the history and culture of this area.
+largest city in Kalimantan which is located at the point of two major rivers: the Kapuas River and the Landak River.
+Some of the best places in the city are the Kadriyah Palace which is a former royal palace and the State Museum which is a national museum and a great place to learn about the history and culture of this area.
 For building tours, there is the Equator Monument and the traditional Dayak Longhouse.

 Sembuku Sembakung National Park

 This national park is the only place in Borneo where you will find amazing natural elephants and forests.
-Sembuku is one of the newest areas in Indonesia to be declared as a national park and stretches along the border of East Kalimantan.
 One of the park’s popular destinations is that it spans six different land areas which include mangrove swamps, green hills, and dense forests.

 Bunyu Island

 This island located in North Kalimantan, is one of the best places to see some local culture and local food.
-Bunyu Island consists of three distinct villages which are home to the indigenous Tidung tribe of Borneo.
-This island is also famous for its salak fruit (snakefruit) which is one of the best and tastiest native fruits in Indonesia, so make sure you try it when you visit.
+Bunyu Island consists of three distinct villages which are home to the indigenous Tidung of Borneo.
 Another recommended place for you to visit here is Nibung Beach with a golf course, or you can go around the island by speedboat.

 How long in Borneo Island?

 Borneo is a giant island, so it’s unlikely that you’ll see it all in one visit, even if you stay for a month.
 Most travelers will choose to spend more than a week in Borneo.
 Two weeks is a good time to get to know about Borneo, although you may want to stay longer.
 Most tours offer popular destinations in Borneo: beaches, national parks, wildlife reserves, and some culture.
-But if you’re constrained by time, money or school holidays, there are shorter tours you can do in seven days or less.
 Discuss with your travel agent to get a short but memorable tour.
-Make a list of which destinations you are visiting and whether it is possible for you to visit all of them.
+Make a list of which destinations you are visiting and whether you can visit all of them.

 Best time to visit

 In spring and early summer, when rainfall slows down, flowers and leaves are at their best.
 Mid-summer through autumn is much drier, making you always want to take a shower.
-Any activity, such as cycling or hiking, will be complicated by the humidity here, and this is something to keep in mind when choosing what to do.
 October to December sees increased rainfall, but it may be worth the trip in Borneo’s low season.

 How to get to Borneo Kalimantan